-As the solvency level of the Fund is 86% at the valuation date i.e. the assets of the Fund are less than the liabilities, a deficit recovery plan needs to be implemented such that additional contributions are paid into the Fund to meet the shortfall.
+As the solvency level of the Fund is 99% at the valuation date i.e. the assets of the Fund are less than the liabilities, a deficit recovery plan needs to be implemented such that additional contributions are paid into the Fund to meet the shortfall.
+At an individual employer level, there will be some instances where an employer's asset share is higher than the liabilities and therefore a surplus will exist.
+In such cases, a plan may need to be implemented to remove some, or all, of the surplus over an agreed timeframe, taking into account any increases to the Primary Rate which also emerge.

-Deficit contributions paid to the Fund by each employer will be expressed as £s amounts (flat or increasing year on year) and it is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford given other competing cost pressures.
+For those employers where a shortfall exists, deficit contributions paid to the Fund by each employer will be expressed as £s amounts (flat or increasing year on year) and it is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford given other competing cost pressures.
 This may result in some flexibility in recovery periods by employer which would be at the sole discretion of the Administering Authority.
 The recovery periods will be set by the Fund, although employers will be free to select any shorter deficit recovery period if they wish.
 Employers may also elect to make prepayments of contributions which could result in a cash saving over the valuation certificate period.